jhogan/core/STYLE.md

     * should be nouns

 ### Justification
-In object-oriented programming, methods represent entities.
+In object-oriented programming, classes represent entities.
 These entiities can be real world objects such as cars, people, etc., or they can be abstract entities, such as an encryption algorithm or database tables.
 Thus the name for a class should always be a noun.

 Like all identifiers, class names are easier to rememember, write and read if they are single words in all lowercase.
-Good abbreviations or acronyms should be identified for use as the instance variables of a class.
+A good abbreviations or acronyms should be identified for use as the instance variables name of a class.
 This prevents naming overlap:

     class person:
         """ Represents a person.